They’re two very similar (and popular!) air purifiers – but what are the differences? Which one should you buy?

 |Red blinking light||The filter needs check/replacement|

 Filter replacement is identical for both and is one of the easiest to replace that I’ve ever seen!
-It’s just a simple matter of pulling down the release tab, removing the cover, leaning the old filter out, and leaning the new back into place.
+It’s just a simple matter of pulling down the release tab, removing the cover, leaning the old filter out, and leaning the new one back into place.

 Then simply hook the cover back into place (with the tabs at the bottom) and snap the cover back in.
 You’re done!